-Working with Oak Ridge Associated Universities (ORAU) means you have a partner whose first commitment is to your safety, whether you are an employee, a business partner, a local subcontractor or research participant.
+Working with ORAU means you have a partner whose first commitment is to your safety, whether you are an employee, a business partner, a local subcontractor or research participant.
 We operate under the principles and functions of the Integrated Safety Management (ISM) system that calls for analyzing each component of our work activities and placing accountability for safety at every level from front line office workers and maintenance crew all the way to the CEO’s office.

 Running a safe operation is not just something that ORAU management strives to do.
 It’s a foundational part of our culture at ORAU and extends well beyond just the company work hours.
 All ORAU employees receive training and encouragement on how to make safety an essential part of their life, not just their work space.